Choctawhatchee High School

 Choctawhatchee High School is a high school in Fort Walton Beach, Florida.
 It is the only school in Okaloosa County to offer the International Baccalaureate Diploma Programme.
 It also offers the Advanced Placement Program and honors classes, AFJROTC, a dual-enrollment aviation program offered by Embry-Riddle Aeronautical University, and pre-engineering classes (offered by the University of West Florida).
 Its newest innovation is the Information Technology Institute housing the Academy of Web Design as well as the Academy of Digital Design.
 Choctaw has received Florida's highest rating of A+ for many years.

 History

 Choctawhatchee originally opened its doors in Shalimar, Florida, on September 22, 1952.
 It was filled over its capacity of 500 students, enrolling 625 students in grades 7 through 12.
 The local news held a contest to name the school, and thus Choctawhatchee, or "coming together," was picked.
 Later it was relocated to its current location in Fort Walton Beach, Florida with the old site becoming what is now Meigs Middle School.

 Extracurriculars

-Cheerleading

-The cheerleaders were back-to-back National Champions for 2004–05 and 2005–06 and 2007–08, as well as being Florida's 7-time Defending State Champion.
-They also won the state championship in their division for the 2016-2017 school year.